Dian-Lun (Aaron) Lin resume

 Short Biography

 I’m a fifth-year Ph.D. student at the Department of Electrical and Computer Engineering at the University of Wisconsin-Madison.
 My research interests focus on parallel computing and GPU computing using C++ and CUDA.
-During my recent four-year Ph.D. studies, I have published four top-tier papers (DAC 2024, DAC 2023, ICPP 2022, and Euro-Par 2021) and one top-tier journal (IEEE TPDS 2022), all as the first author.
+During my recent four-year Ph.D. studies, I have published five top-tier papers (DAC 2023&2024, Euro-Par 2024&2021, ICPP 2022) and one top-tier journal (IEEE TPDS 2022), all as the first author.
 I received second place in ACM/PACT Student Research Competition (SRC 2022).
 I also received champion award in a research competition (IEEE HPEC Challenge 2020).
 I was a presenter at the CppCon 2023, CppNow 2023, and CppCon 2021.
 I also gave talks at MediaTek Research, Berkeley National Lab, and NVIDIA Research.
 My recent work focuses on building a CPU-GPU task programming system using modern C++ Coroutine and CUDA.